JunoLab/JunoDocs.jl/docs/src/man/installation.md

 Type `uber-juno` into the search box and hit enter.
 Click the install button on the package of the same name.

 Atom will then set up Juno for you, installing the required Atom and Julia packages.

-Once the setup is done you're good to go!
+### Installing the Atom-Julia Interaction

+The Atom-Julia interaction is automatically installed by using a command in the console.
+To do this, go to Packages > Julia > Open Console to open the console, and type in any Julia command like `2+2`.
+This will start the automatic installation feature.
+When complete, Julia and Atom will be linked.

 ### Additional Windows Step: Adding the Julia Path